SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 Fig 2, MEASURE THE LENGTHS - The old factory shrouds were tensioned to accurately measure their lengths.
 Always measure with a 50' tape.
 "And you thought the shrouds would be equal length?
 Guess again, 1/2" difference!"

-Fig 3, CUT THE WIRE TO LENGTH - The Sharpie points to how far the new 5/32" wire goes inside the Sta-Lok termination and is lined up with the dot that marks where the 5/32" wire is to be cut.
+Fig 3, CUT THE WIRE TO LENGTH - The Sharpie points to how far the new 5/32" wire goes inside the Sta-Lok terminal and is lined up with the dot that marks where the 5/32" wire is to be cut.
 This measurement was determined with all four wires tensioned to laser straight and turnbuckles screwed in 1/3.

-NOTE - The turnbuckle toggle pins are lined up for equal length, keeping in mind there has to be sufficient thread to release the turnbuckles 3/8" to step the mast with sufficient thread to tension the rig.
+NOTE - The turnbuckle toggle pins were lined up for equal length, keeping in mind there has to be sufficient thread to release the turnbuckles 3/8" to step the mast with sufficient thread to tension the rig.

 Fig 4, ASSEMBLE LOWER SHROUDS - The lower shrouds were fabricated in Fall 2020 and are ready to install on the mast.
-The turnbuckles aren't on yet because they would bend the wire while stored in the box over winter.
+The turnbuckles aren't on yet because they would bend the wire while stored this tight in the box over winter.

 "I should have ordered the turnbuckles with 3/8" pins.
 A slight oversight when ordering them."